-- (b) Agree, if necessary, to adjust the financial statements; - (c) Approve the representation letter on behalf of the Council; - (d) Consider and agree, if considered appropriate, any actions proposed in the annual governance report and statement; - 1.2.49 To have delegated authority to deal with all matters relating to the Council's final accounts; - 1.2.50 Promoting and maintaining high standards of conduct by Councillors and cooptees; - 1.2.51 Assisting Councillors and co-optees to observe the Members' Code of Conduct; - 1.2.52 Advising the Council on the adoption or revision of the Members' Code of Conduct; - 1.2.53 Monitoring the operation of the Members' Code of Conduct; - 1.2.54 Advising, training or arranging to train Councillors and co-opted Members on matters relating to the Members' Code of Conduct; - 1.2.55 Granting dispensations to councillors who require such dispensations for more than one meeting or on more than one occasion from requirements relating to interests set out in the Members' Code of Conduct as appropriate; - 1.2.56 To establish Sub-Committees for the assessment or determination on matters concerning allegations of Members' Conduct; and - 1.2.57 Oversee the ethical framework of the Council including oversight of: - (a) The Whistle Blowing Policy; - (b) Complaints handling; and - (c) Ombudsman investigations.
+- 4.47.
+Approve the Council's statement of accounts, income and expenditure and balance sheet and receive the External Auditor's opinion and reports to members, and monitor management action in response to the issues raised by External Audit; - 4.48.
+To deal with the Annual Audit and Inspection letter and in particular to: - a. consider matters raised in the annual governance report; - b. agree, if necessary, to adjust the financial statements; - c. approve the representation letter on behalf of the Council; - d. consider and agree, if considered appropriate, any actions proposed in the annual; governance report and statement; - 4.49 To have delegated authority to deal with all matters relating to the Council's final accounts; - 4.50 Promoting and maintaining high standards of conduct by councillors and co-optees; - 4.51 Assisting the councillors and co-optees to observe the Members' Code of Conduct; - 4.52 Advising the Council on the adoption or revision of the Members' Code of Conduct; - 4.53 Monitoring the operation of the Members' Code of Conduct - 4.54 Advising, training or arranging to train councillors and co-opted members on matters relating to the Members' Code of Conduct; - 4.55 Granting dispensations to councillors who require such dispensations for more than one meeting or on more than one occasion from requirements relating to interests set out in the Members Code of Conduct as appropriate; - 4.56 To establish sub-committees for the Assessment or Determination on matters concerning allegations of Members Conduct; and - 4.57 Oversee the ethical framework of the Council including oversight of: - a. the Whistle Blowing Policy; - b.
+Complaints Handling; and - c.
+Ombudsman investigations.

-1.3 LOCAL ASSESSMENT OF MEMBER COMPLAINTS
+5. LOCAL ASSESSMENT OF MEMBER COMPLAINTS

-1.3.1 Sub-Committees of the Policy, Finance and Development Committee
+5.1.
+Sub-Committees of the Policy, Finance and Development Committee